dmmagdal/WikipediaSimpleSearch/README.md

      - Possible optimizations:
          - Rewrite in rust.
          - Cut down/remove/ignore all "redirect" pages.
+     - In a similar vein, I may have to rework the `preprocess_sparse_vectors.py` script to also be more memory efficient (speed is actually manageable).
+See above for RAM usage under a single worker for this script.
  - Running the vector database on the entire Simple Wikipedia corpus is still not scalable.
 Was barely 1/2 way through the first decompressed `.xml` file shard and it had generated over 312 GB of embeddings.
 A previous napkin calculation for the original full Wikipedia corpus showed that it would need terabytes of storage, so it stands to reason that a similar need would be required for this dataset.